How to Be Professional

 Nothing too tight, too short or too revealing is a good general rule to follow when dressing as a professional.
 Buy and wear garments of the best quality you can afford.

 Show up on time for appointments.
 Showing up late for a party is fashionable.
 Showing up late for a business appointment is rude.
 Avoid being late by planning to be early.
-Andi if you are late (sometimes it’s unavoidable) apologize first thing when you arrive.
+If you are late, apologize first thing when you arrive.

 Show up ready to go to work.
-Inside you may feel tired, droopy, panting for another caffeine hit.
-But you cannot be dragging yourself around or begging for cups of coffee on a client site.
+Inside you may feel tired, droopy, and panting for another caffeine hit, but you cannot be dragging yourself around or begging for cups of coffee on a client site.
 No matter how you feel, you have to present yourself as enthusiastic to go right to work—and do it.
-Do what you have to do to make it so.

 All times means everywhere.
 You need to act professionally outside client sites and in your office too.
 Rude or obnoxious behaviors will be noted by anyone who witnesses them and, if they don’t cost you your current client, may cost you a client down the road.
-So don’t curse out or “give the finger to” that person who just stole your parking space – they might be someone you want to do business with!
+So don’t be rude to that person who just stole your parking space; they might be someone you want to do business with.

 Don’t be over-familiar.
 A professional is not a friend.
-As a professional, you want to be friendly of course, but you don’t want to be encouraging personal confidences or sharing them.
-And you certainly don’t want your client to think you’re making moves on their spouse.
+As a professional, you want to be friendly, of course, but you don’t want to be encouraging personal confidences or sharing them.

 Learn how to chit-chat.
-On the other hand, you don’t want to come off as Mr./Ms. super serious all business and nothing but.
-Especially when you are meeting a client/customer for the first time, a little general chit-chat can go a long way towards making you look human and your client comfortable.
+On the other hand, you don’t want to come off as super serious and nothing but.
+Especially when you are meeting a client for the first time, a little general chit-chat can go a long way toward making you look human and your client comfortable.

-Have your “paperwork” in good order.
-If you’re using a tablet, smartphone or laptop, that’s great – but whatever you show the client still needs to be organized, neat and understandable, whether it’s a project plan or an invoice.
-And always double-check all your numbers.
-The client that spots an error is the client you’ve probably lost.
+Have your paperwork in good order.
+If you’re using a tablet, smartphone or laptop, that’s great, but whatever you show the client still needs to be organized, neat, and understandable, whether it’s a project plan or an invoice.
+Always double-check your numbers.
+A client who spots an error is a client you’ve probably lost.

-Say thank-you.
-Always thank a client for his/her time at the end of a meeting.
-And if it transpires that they do some business with you, say thank you for that, too.
+Say thank you.
+Always thank a client for her time at the end of a meeting, and if they do business with you, say thank you for that, too.
 A handwritten note is a great way to do this.
-(And don’t forget to ask for a referral or testimonial if things went well!)
+And don’t forget to ask for a referral or testimonial if things went well.

 Listen to your clients and customers actively.
 Use behaviors such as mirroring and rephrasing to let them know that you hear them.
 Practice active listening.

-As a professional, you’ll be expected to do it many many times.
-And you’ll also be judged many times on what your handshake is like.
-So it’s worth the time to learn how to get it right.
-No pump handling or fish flopping!
+Learn how to give a firm handshake.
+As a professional, you’ll be expected to do it many many times, and you’ll also be judged many times on what yours is like.
+It’s worth the time to learn how to get it right.

 Turn your phone off when you’re meeting with a client.
-We all know that taking calls when you’re meeting with someone gives the person you’re meeting the message that you’re unimportant to them.
-But guess what?
-Checking who’s calling or picking up your phone because your email has just pinged does the same thing.
+Taking calls or otherwise checking your phone when you’re meeting with someone gives the person you’re meeting the message that they're unimportant to you.

-Turn your phone off in social venues where a ringing phone would disturb others, such as performances, movies, concert recitals etc. In other situations, such as restaurants, setting your phone to vibrate is a good option.
-It does not make you look professional to be sitting in a restaurant with others talking incessantly on your phone; it makes you look obnoxious.
+Turn off your phone in social venues where ringing would disturb others, such as performances, movies, concert recitals, etc. In other situations, such as restaurants, setting your phone to vibrate is a good option.
+It does not make you look professional to be sitting in a restaurant with others and talking incessantly on your phone; it makes you look obnoxious.

-If you do receive an important phone call that you must take while in a social venue, excuse yourself and take the call outside or somewhere inside that’s more secluded such as a foyer.
-The people around you who don’t have to listen to you talking into your phone will appreciate it and its behavior that will save you from embarrassment or worse in the long run.
-Who wants to be wining and dining an important client when the spouse calls to blast you about forgetting it was your turn to take the kids to their game?
+If you do receive an important phone call that you must take while in a social venue, excuse yourself and take the call outside or somewhere inside such as a foyer.
+The people around you who don’t have to listen to you talking into your phone will appreciate it.

 Do not ignore phone calls.
 Business calls should be answered by the next day at the latest.
 Can’t manage it?
 Then it’s time to invest in some additional phone services or hire a receptionist or answering service.

-If you use voicemail phone services, check your voice mail regularly.
-There’s nothing more frustrating for customers than to keep getting the “voice mailbox full” message when they’re calling you.
+If you use voicemail phone services, check it regularly.
+It is frustrating for customers when they keep getting the “mailbox full” message when they’re calling you.

-Like phone calls, business/professional-related emails need to be answered – within 48 hours if possible and within three working days at the outside.
+Like phone calls, business/professional-related emails need to be answered within one business day if possible.

 Design a professional signature using your email program and then use it on all your business-related email.

 Use business-like salutations and complimentary closes.
-Never start a professional email with “Hi” or “Dear”; use the person’s name alone or with “Hello”.
-“All the best”, “Cheers”, “Sincerely” are all good choices for closes; “Love”, any combination of initials, such as “TTYL” (“Talk to You Later”) or any emoticon are not.
+Start a professional email with the person’s name alone or with “Hello."
+“All the best," “Cheers," and “Sincerely” all are good choices for closes.

-Use full English sentences and words in the body of your professional email; email is not text.
-And always proofread and spellcheck your email before you send it.
-Errors make you look like an idiot, not a professional.
+Use full English sentences and words in the body of your professional email.
+Think of email much as you would a professional letter, and always proofread and spellcheck your email before you send it.
+Errors make you look unprofessional.

-Turn off your email program’s ping or beep alert and check email at set times during the day instead.
-You have a lot of important things to do each day and the more often you drop everything to read the latest email that’s come in, the fewer of them you’ll get done!
+Turn off your email program’s ping or beep alert and check email at set times during the day.
+You have a lot of important things to do each day and the more often you drop everything to read the latest email that’s come in, the fewer of them you’ll get done.

 Don’t post anything on any of your social media pages that you don’t want to have follow you around the rest of your life.
-Seriously.
-The wet T-shirt contest you participated in when you were in college.
-The selfie taken when you were totally blasted.
-The sex-themed joke you felt you just had to share with all your friends.
-Increasing numbers of businesses and government agencies are data mining social media—including some that might have become future employers or customers of yours if only you hadn’t made that stupid post back then.
+Increasing numbers of businesses and government agencies are data-mining social media—including some that might have become future employers or customers of yours if only you hadn’t made that stupid post back then.

 The same applies to your comments on other people’s posts and websites.
-I’m not saying that you can’t have opinions; only that you should choose which opinions you “like” or share carefully, keeping in mind that some of your opinions may alienate potential clients.
+Choose which opinions you “like” or share carefully, keeping in mind that some of your opinions may alienate potential clients.

-Keep your posts on your business pages/profiles professional.
-Foul language, off-color jokes or remarks and potentially offensive videos have no place on professional pages.
-If in doubt, don’t post!
+Keep your posts on your business profiles professional.
+If in doubt, don’t post.

-If you are trying to use social media to market your business, my best advice is to choose one or two platforms, post regularly and be responsive.
+Choose one or two platforms, post regularly, and be responsive.
 Answer people’s questions and respond to their comments, even if it’s just with a “like."